 Once you have done that and earned an opportunity to create distance, you can transition to the complex motor skills of drawing and firing your pistol.
 In fact, that process will be exactly the same as if you were responding to a threat at a greater distance, because functionally that’s the situation you’ve created.

 By separating the empty-hand and drawing processes, you make each action more effective.
 The empty-hand response stuns or moves the attacker and is a physical release of stress for you.
 This buys you time, distance, and a modicum of composure before you attempt the complex process of drawing your gun.

 This makes a lot more sense than trying to deliver gross-motor-skill hits with your weak hand while you do a complex-motor-skill draw with your other hand.
 Unless you have a very high level of training, those two actions just don’t go together well.

 Separating the striking and drawing actions also reduces the chances of shooting your own hand and arm during the draw.
 Although most close-quarter shooting methods teach hitting high and shooting low to avoid this, in a dynamic struggle with a moving attacker, the odds of having your striking hand shoved in front of your muzzle are high.

 Finally, sequencing your empty-hand and drawing/shooting actions allows better shot placement and more reliable stops.
 Since the defender can use his standard shooting technique, he can place his shots much more accurately than he could trying to shoot while still involved in a violent hand-to-hand struggle.

 Clichés don’t do much against a real knife attack.
 Unfortunately, neither do gun-centric techniques like the Speed Rock or Shove-and-Shoot.
 To maximize your chances of survival, learn to use sound empty-hand skills to create the distance and opportunity to employ equally sound shooting skills.

-One Response to “Don’t Bring a Gun to a Knife Fight”
+2 Responses to “Don’t Bring a Gun to a Knife Fight”

 Leave a Reply